Muharem Serbezovski

 Muharem "Mumo" Serbezovski (Мухарем Сербезовски; born 2 May 1950) is a Roma singer, popular in former Yugoslavia.
 He is also a writer and translator and was briefly in Bosnian politics in the 2000s.
 Although born in Yugoslav Macedonia, he has been living in Sarajevo, Bosnia and Hercegovina since 1975.

 Muharem Serbezovski emerged as a singer in the 1960s, having released his first album at only 12.
 He became one of the most popular Romani singers in Yugoslavia and reached a wide popularity in the 1970s and 1980s.
 He has released 12 albums and 22 singles and extended plays.
 His main inspiration is Romani music but he has widely explored and blended other styles, especially Turkish music.

 Since the 1980s, Serbezovski has established himself as a writer and translator, having written several books and translated the Quran into Romani language.
 Known for his Romani activism, he served a term as a member of the Bosnian parliament in the 2000s.

 Early life and background

-Muharem Serbezovski was born on May 2, 1950, in Topaana, the oldest Romani settlement of Skopje, at that time capital of the People's Republic of Macedonia.
+Muharem Serbezovski was born on May 2, 1950, in Topaana, the oldest Romani settlement of Skopje, capital of the People's Republic of Macedonia, Yugoslavia.
 His family belonged to the local Romani minority and included 11 members.
 His father was an imam and gave him a great interest for Islam and its culture.
 Because his parents were poor, he had to start singing at a young age to earn money.